-We entered into certain service agreements with NAVER, LINE Corporation ("LINE"; now succeeded by LY Corporation) or its subsidiaries, pursuant to which NAVER, LINE or their subsidiaries have provided certain services to us, including but not limited to, information technology management, platform development and management, payment service, advertisement platform, management and administrative support service, software research and development services.
+We entered into certain service agreements with NAVER, LINE Corporation ("LINE"; now succeeded by LY Corporation) or its subsidiaries, pursuant to which NAVER, LINE or their subsidiaries have provided certain services to us, including but not limited to, information technology management, platform development and management, payment service, brand usage and outsourcing service, advertisement platform, management and administrative support service, software research and development service, content management and video production service, user interface development and design, customer support, and platform management services.
 NAVER or their subsidiaries have also granted us licenses to certain of their intellectual property, including trademarks, domain names and rights to titles.
 We also provided certain services or licensed the use of our platform or intellectual property to NAVER, LINE or their subsidiaries.

 We have leased certain office spaces from NAVER since March 2022.
-During the year ended December 31, 2022, the operating lease expense associated with such lease is \$5.0 million and the related lease obligation is \$27.3 million as of December 31, 2022.
+During the three months ended March 31, 2024, operating lease expenses from the lease and related lease obligations from the lease were \$1.6 million and \$19.0 million, respectively.
+During the years ended December 31, 2023 and December 31, 2022, the operating lease expense associated with such lease was \$7.2 million and \$5.0 million, respectively, and the related lease obligations was \$21.3 million and \$27.3 million as of December 31, 2023 and December 31, 2022, respectively.